SCHOOL CHOICE GUIDELINES

-Parents/Guardians may terminate School Choice or remove their child’s name from the waiting list at any time.
-Should the student’s home campus have no seats at the time of the termination, the student will be overflowed to another school, and the student’s name will be added to the waiting list for the home campus in the prioritized manner established by the District.
+Parents/Guardians may terminate their student’s School Choice or remove their name from the waiting list at any time.
+Should the student’s home campus have no seats at the time of the termination, students will be overflowed to another school, and their name will be added to the waiting list for the home campus in the prioritized manner established by the District.

-A student may have the School Choice transfer revoked or blocked by the principal if the student does not follow the rules and regulations of the school.
+Students may have the School Choice transfer revoked or blocked by the principal if students do not follow the rules and regulations of the school.
 The following reasons are justification for rescinding the School Choice transfers:

-- Lack of parent/guardian cooperation with school policies or procedures
+- Lack of parent/guardian cooperation with school policies/procedures.

-Students enrolled under the School Choice option MUST reside in NEISD and will be required to show proof of residency.
-Transportation will not be provided and is the responsibility of the parents for students on School Choice transfers.
+Students enrolled under the School Choice option MUST reside in NEISD and will be required to show proof of residency as well as any other required documents needed for enrollment.
+Transportation will not be provided and is the responsibility of the parents/guardians for students on School Choice transfers.

 Recruiting of students is strictly prohibited.

-Actions by the Board of Trustees or administrative decisions may supersede any or all portions of the school choice guidelines.
+Actions by the Board of Trustees or administrative decisions may supersede any or all portions of the school choice guidelines presented in this handbook.

 For more information, contact Pupil Personnel Services at (210) 407-0070.